Khofifah Indar Parawansa

-Khofifah Hadi Indar Parawansa (born 19 May 1965) is an Indonesian politician who served as the 14th governor of East Java, serving in 2019–2024 and since February 2025.
+Khofifah Indar Parawansa (born 19 May 1965) is an Indonesian politician who served as the 14th governor of East Java, serving in 2019–2024 and since February 2025.
 She had previously been the 27th Minister of Social Affairs from 2014 to 2018.

 Early life

 Khofifah was born on 19 May 1965 in Surabaya, East Java.

 Political career

 In 1999, she served as Deputy Speaker of the Indonesian House of Representatives.
 She was the first member of parliament who gave a formal critical speech toward Soeharto regime, highlighting 1997 General Election fraud during the 1998 General Session of People's Consultative Assembly.